Gleamo/gleamo-device/README.md

 ## Configuration

-By default, there is a `config.example.cfg` file and a `config.local.cfg` value with default values.
+By default, there is a `config.example.cfg` file and a `config.local.cfg` file with default values.
 Copy the example:

 ```sh